FARHAN2324J/UPDEV/README.md

 🌐 Live Demo: [UPDEV](https://updev-app.vercel.app/)

 ## About

-Every day, new updates and blog posts are published on popular technology websites.
+Every day, new updates and blog posts are published across official technology sources.

 Keeping up often meant switching between multiple websites, wasting time, and still missing important updates.

-UPDEV solves this by collecting the latest articles and updates from trusted sources into a single, clean, and organized platform.
+UPDEV solves this by collecting the latest articles and updates from official technology sources into a single, clean, and organized platform.

 ##  Features